mind4yottadb/mind-nodejs/docs/api/fs/fs.readTree.md

 ---

-Reads the dir content in the directory specified in `path` using the optional `mask` parameter.
+Reads the provided directory specified in `path`and its subdirectories using the optional `mask` parameter.

 If `mask` is missing, it will default to `*.*`.